4.1 Basic Rules of Combat

 You can take two actions on your turn.
 You can use your actions in the following ways:

-- Move.
+- Movement.

 - Physical Attack.
 Make a physical attack using Fortitude or Reflex.

 - Reload.
-Spend FORT to reload a ranged weapon.
+Reload a ranged weapon.

 - Cast a Spell.
 Cast a spell using Will.